Becoming an Uber Driver

 Along with the driver requirements, your vehicle will also need to meet certain criteria to be accepted under Uber's minimum standards.

 The vehicle requirements for Uber's basic services (UberX) include:

-- Model year no more than 10 to 15 years old or newer.
+- Model year no more than 10 years old or newer.